-Coaches teach athletes the skills they need to succeed at their sport.
-Scouts look for new players, evaluating their skills and chances for success at college, amateur, or professional levels.
+Coaches teach amateur and professional athletes the skills they need to succeed at their sport while Scouts look for new players, evaluating their skills and likelihood for success at the amateur, college, or professional level.
+Many coaches also are involved in scouting potential athletes for their team.

 Webforms